Baljender-Singh-Bamrah/Password-Generator/README.md

 Contributions are welcome!
 Feel free to **fork** the repository, create a new branch, and submit a **pull request**.

 ## 📬 Contact
-For any questions or suggestions, feel free to open an issue or reach out via [GitHub](https://github.com/Baljender-Singh-Bamrah/password-generator).
+For any questions or suggestions, feel free to open an issue or reach out via [GitHub](https://github.com/Baljender-Singh-Bamrah/password-generator) or [Gmail](baljendersinghbamrah@gmail.com).

 ---
 **Made with ❤️ using React**